adipstha11/spam_classifier/README.md

 # SMS Spam Classifier

-A beginner-friendly machine learning project that classifies SMS messages as `ham` (not spam) or `spam` using Python and scikit-learn.
+A  machine learning project that classifies SMS messages as `ham` (not spam) or `spam` using Python and scikit-learn.

 ## Project Overview